MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

     > [!Note]
     >
-    > Using the `analyze_sentiment()` function inline allows you to quickly analyze the text's sentiment within your queries.
+    > Using the `analyze_sentiment()` function inline lets you quickly analyze the text's sentiment within your queries.
 While this works well for a small number of records, it may not be ideal for analyzing the sentiment of a large number of records or updating all the records in a table that may contain tens of thousands of reviews or more.

 2. Another approach that can be useful for longer reviews is to analyze the sentiment of each sentence within it.
 To do this, use the overload of the `analyze_sentiment()` function, which accepts an array of text.